singhshalinis/portfolio/README.md

 What is it?
 (Functionality)
 ---------------------------
-A fully responsive portfolio website that works on desktop, tablet and mobile phone.
-It showcases my featured projects and provides GitHub links to those.
+A fully responsive portfolio website for desktop, tablet and mobile phone.
+It showcases featured projects and provides GitHub links to those projects.

 Last Update Date